Krewe of Cleopatra: Captain

 Dolores Kepner, captain and founder, was one of the top 5 longest active serving leaders in New Orleans Mardi Gras History.
 Kepner died on July 2, 2020, at the age of 89, after serving as the Captain of the Krewe for 48 years.
 The Krewe's current captain is Colleen Johnson.

 Parade

 The parade features floats and bands from Louisiana and Mississippi, including the bands from Terrebonne High, H. L. Bourgeois High, Copiah Academy, Oaklawn Junior High, East St. John, St. James and Morgan City high schools.
 The annual celebration begins with a Cleopatra pre-parade and ends with the post-parade, Cleo Jubilee.
 In between the pre and post-parade events, the parade travels down the Uptown parade route on St. Charles Avenue.
-Other Krewe of Cleopatra events during the year include a Rendezvous Ball in January, as well as a Masquerade Gala in September.
+Other Krewe of Cleopatra events during the year include a Rendezvous Ball.
+On December 5, 2025 the Krewe of Cleopatra will host their Rendezvous Ball in the Ceasars Superdome for the first time.

 Parade themes

 Royal court

 The Krewe of Cleopatra annually presents a royal court including a "Queen Cleopatra" and the Jewels of the Nile.